 Disease, pests, and problems

-Cankers, root rots in wet soils and needlecast diseases.
+Cankers, root rots and needlecast diseases.

 Native geographic location and habitat